DevExpress/aspnet-office-solutions/README.md

 * **Azure-SessionAffinity-Starter**
 An example of an [Azure Cloud Service](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-choose-me) that uses the session affinity paradigm and custom-implemented smart request routing that routes requests from a user to the web server instance that has the requested document loaded in RAM.

+### For Amazon Web Services:

+* **AWS-RedisOfficeStateProvider-Starter**
+An example of a web application that uses [Amazon ElastiCache for Redis](https://aws.amazon.com/redis/) to store document states between user requests to multiple web servers.
+The application can be deployed to the [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) environment.

+* **AWS-SqlOfficeStateProvider-Starter**
+An example of a web application that uses [Amazon Relational Database Services](https://aws.amazon.com/rds/) to store document states between user requests to multiple web servers.
+The application can be deployed to the [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) environment.

 # Choosing What to Use

 Use the tables below to determine the appropriate approach.

 ## Which starter solution to choose

+### For Microsoft Azure

 The following table compares the available starter templates: